spikeheap/spikeheap.github.io/src/posts/2013-06-10-setting-up-os-x-mountain-lion.md

 - osx
 - personalisation
 - setup
+description: Last month I installed a second internal drive on my Macbook Pro to increase the capacity to nearly a terabyte.
+Foolishly forgetting that every time I reinstall the OS all the little tweaks from the past n months are forgotten
 ---

 Last month I installed a second internal drive on my Macbook Pro to increase the capacity to nearly a terabyte.
 Foolishly forgetting that every time I reinstall the OS all the little tweaks from the past n months are forgotten.